Solution Architect: Processes, Role Description, Responsibilities, and Certifications

-In a rapidly changing technology environment, organizations face the need to transform their processes and systems to meet emerging business requirements.
-This digital transformation demands specific expertise and a set of practices to align business focus with technology solutions.
+In a rapidly changing technology landscape, organizations must transform their processes and systems to meet emerging business requirements.
+This digital transformation demands specific expertise and a set of practices to align business focus with technological advancements.

-Solution architecture belongs to the list of most important practices executed before any tech solution development begins.
-In this article, we’ll discuss what solution architecture is, describe the role of a solution architect, and explain how the adoption of this expertise can help solve business problems.
+Solution architecture belongs to the list of most essential practices executed before any tech solution development begins.
+In this article, we’ll explain solution architecture and describe the role of a solution architect, clarifying the differences between other architect-level positions.
+We will also discuss the skillset and required background for a solution architect and explore popular certifications.

 What is a solution architect?

-Solution architecture is the practice of designing, describing, and managing solution engineering to match it with specific business problems.
+A solution architect is an expert in charge of leading the solution architecture — the practice of designing, describing, and managing tech engineering to solve specific business problems.
 For example, protecting customer data under GDPR and other privacy regulations is a business-level problem.
-Solution architecture defines how those requirements would translate into the way a given software operates.
+This specialty defines how those requirements would translate into the way a given software operates.

-What is a solution architect and how this role is different from a software architect and enterprise architect (and also, subscribe to our channel as we’ll keep on releasing explainer videos)
+What is a solution architect, and how is this role different from a software architect and enterprise architect?
+For additional info, subscribe to our channel, as we often release explainer videos.

-- Find the best tech solution to solve existing business problems.
+- finding the best tech solution to solve existing business problems;

-- Describe the structure, characteristics, behavior, and other aspects of the software to project stakeholders.
+- describing the software's structure, characteristics, behavior, and other aspects to project stakeholders;

-- Define features, development phases, and solution requirements.
+- defining features, development phases, and solution requirements; and

-- Provide specifications according to which the solution is defined, managed, and delivered.
+- providing specifications for which the solution is defined, managed, and delivered.

-Solution architecture in the context of the enterprise and technical architecture
+Solution architecture in the context of other architecture areas

 What is an enterprise architect?

-Enterprise architecture, which we covered in a dedicated article, focuses on building complex enterprise ecosystems and solves high-level strategic issues.
-Enterprise architecture defines the strategic directions of the business architecture, which then leads to an understanding of what technology facilities are needed to support that architecture.
-So, in other words, the enterprise architect defines what has to be done, while the solution architect then decides how to do it.
+Enterprise architecture focuses on building complex enterprise ecosystems and solving high-level strategic issues.
+It defines the strategic directions of the business architecture, which then leads to an understanding of what technology facilities are needed to support that architecture.
+In simpler words, the enterprise architect defines what to do, while the solution architect decides how to do it.

-The enterprise architect has the broadest view of the company’s current state of architecture and goals.
-It is this expert who is responsible for creating a strategic plan for implementing technical changes.
-This person works closely with top-level executives and decision-makers as he or she demonstrates to them the business value of suggested technical initiatives.
+An enterprise architect has the broadest view of the company’s current state of architecture and goals.
+This expert is responsible for creating a strategic plan for implementing technical changes.
+Enterprise architects work closely with top-level executives and decision-makers, demonstrating the business value of suggested technical initiatives.

 What is a software or technical architect?